swiftlang/swift-evolution/proposals/testing/nnnn-add-issue-metadata-event-stream.md

   For issues, users can supply comments when recording issues or creating expectations, e.g. `Issue.record("A comment")` or `#expect(a == b, "A comment")`.

+  User-provided comments for `withKnownIssue` are not included here, and are instead included in the `isKnown` field.

 ### Schema changes